wernersa/wersav_web/README.rst

 WerSav
 ===============================

-This template was made with [Cookiecutter-flask](https://github.com/sloria/cookiecutter-flask).
+This website was built using the boilerplate `Cookiecutter-flask<https://github.com/sloria/cookiecutter-flask>`.

 Quickstart